NHID HealthCost Analysis Methodology

 Overview

-It has been documented in the published literature that there is substantial variation in the amounts paid for health care services, even when provided at the same hospital for similar patients.
-HealthCost provides further evidence of this variation among providers for the same service.
-There are many factors that contribute to this finding, including variation in clinical practice, billing systems, and the payment methodologies employed by health insurance companies.
-When the patient is insured, the patient receives the benefit of the lower payment rate negotiated between the provider and the insurance company, and any cost sharing (deductible, co-insurance, or co-payment) is based on this allowed amount.
+There can be substantial variation in the amounts paid for healthcare services, even when provided at the same hospital for similar patients.
+Many factors can contribute to this finding, including variation in clinical practices, billing systems, and the payment methodologies employed by health insurance companies.
+When a patient is insured, the patient receives the benefit of the lower payment rate negotiated between the provider and the insurance company, and any cost sharing (deductible, co-insurance, or co-payment) for medical and dental procedures is based on this allowed amount.

-Review of Claims Data
+Statistical Analysis of Claims Data

 A statistical analysis of the data takes place prior to calculating separate rates by payer.
 The number of observations, mean, median, mode, coefficient of variation, skewness, kurtosis, extreme observation values, and graphical distributions (stem leaf plot, boxplot, and normal probability plot) of the data are evaluated to determine whether the median can be a useful estimate of cost for patients on a prospective basis.
 Although the median is used for the cost estimate, the evaluation of variability is around the mean.
-Findings that are not considered acceptable are usually one of the following: a bimodal distribution, are unusually skewed, have a high kurtosis value, the mean is substantially less than the median, or there is just a high degree of variation from one patient to another.
+Findings that are not considered acceptable are usually one of the following: A bimodal distribution, are unusually skewed, have a high kurtosis value, the mean is substantially less than the median, or there is just a high degree of variation from one patient to another.

-The following is an example of a diagnostic mammogram procedure that we did not feel met the criteria for inclusion on the HealthCost website (CPT 76091).
+The following is an example of a diagnostic mammogram procedure that we did not feel met the criteria for inclusion on the NH HealthCost website (CPT 76091).

 The summary statistics for one provider are: